About Kulu

 Can I change my attestation after submitting?

-You can update your attestation by visiting the restaurant page and contributing again.
+You can update your attestation by visiting the restaurant details page and selecting a different option or unselecting an option by tapping on it again.
+This will update the vote.

 What if I am not 100% certain?

-Can I add a restaurant not already on kulu.food?
+Can I add a restaurant not already on Kulu?

 What happens to my contribution after I submit it?